benlowry/openfl-fglads-preloader/README.md

-# FGLAds for OpenFL, with Mochi Media style preloader**
+# FGLAds for OpenFL
+## With Mochi Media style preloader

 A preloader wrapper for the [FGLAds](http://fgl.com/) service for [OpenFL](http://openfl.org/).
 Contains rich customization to include your own game, developer and sponsor branding.